Robust Trust: Main Results

 \subsection{Trust Region Strategies}

-In what follows, it will be convenient to separate dependence of the agent's strategy on the adviser's message and the agent's private information.
+In what follows, it will be convenient to separate the dependence of the agent's strategy on the adviser's message and the agent's private information.
 To this end, we call a \emph{private strategy} $\sigmah$ the mapping from types to actions $\sigmah:\Theta\to\Delta(A)$ that specifies how the agent uses her private information.
-If the agent has belief $\mu$ about the state and uses a private strategy $\sigmah$, then her expected payoff is:
+We will refer to the agent's belief about the state prior to updating based on her private type $\theta$ as the \textit{interim belief}.
+If the agent has an interim belief $\mu$ and uses a private strategy $\sigmah$, her expected payoff is: